Point partition numbers: decomposable and indecomposable critical graphs: Abstract

 \section{Abstract}

 Graphs considered in this paper are finite, undirected and loopless, but we allow multiple edges.
-A graph $G$ is said to be strictly $t$-degenerate if every non-empty subgraph $H$ of $G$ contains a vertex $v$ whose degree in $H$ is at most $t-1$.
-The point partition number $\pa_t(G)$ is the least integer $k$ for which $G$ admits a coloring with $k$ colors such that each color class induces a strictly $t$-degenerate subgraph of $G$.
+The point partition number $\pa_t(G)$ is the least integer $k$ for which $G$ admits a coloring with $k$ colors such that each color class induces a $(t-1)$-degenerate subgraph of $G$.
 So $\pa_1$ is the chromatic number and $\pa_2$ is the point aboricity.
 The point partition number $\pa_t$ with $t\geq 1$ was introduced by Lick and White.
 A graph $G$ is called $\pa_t$-critical if every proper subgraph $H$ of $G$ satisfies $\pa_t(H)<\pa_t(G)$.
 In this paper we prove that if $G$ is a $\pa_t$-critical graph whose order satisfies $|G|\leq 2\pa_t(G)-2$, then $G$ can be obtained from two non-empty disjoint subgraphs $G_1$ and $G_2$ by adding $t$ edges between any pair $u,v$ of vertices with $u\in V(G_1)$ and $v\in V(G_2)$.
-Based on this result we establish the minimum number of edges possible in a $\pa_t$-critical graph $G$ with $\pa_t(G)=k$ and $|G|\leq 2k-1$ for $t$ even.
+Based on this result we establish the minimum number of edges possible in a $\pa_t$-critical graph $G$ of order $n$ and with $\pa_t(G)=k$, provided that $n\leq 2k-1$ and $t$ is even.
 For $t=1$ the corresponding two results were obtained in 1963 by Tibor Gallai.